jmudy/mask-detector/README.md

 cd xml2yolo
 ```

-Copy the label files to this directory and run the script `convert.py`.
+Copy the label files to this directory and run the script `convert.py` to convert the labels from `Pascal VOC` format to `Darknet` format.

 ```bash
 cp ../dataset/annotations/*.xml .